netdata/netdata/claim/README.md

 The best way to install Netdata and connect your nodes to Netdata Cloud is with our automatic one-line installation script, [kickstart](/packaging/installer/#automatic-one-line-installation-script).
 This script will install the Netdata Agent, in case it isn't already installed, and connect your node to Netdata Cloud.

+#TODO: get confirmation from Austin
 If Netdata Agent is already installed this script will ensure that you're running on its latest version by updating it, if needed.

 This  works with:
 * all Linux distributions, see [Netdata distribution support matrix](https://learn.netdata.cloud/docs/agent/packaging/distributions)
 * macOS both for OS X or FreeBSD environments

-For details on how to run this script please check [How to connect a node](#how-to-connect-a-node) and chose your environment.
+For details on how to run this script please check [How to connect a node](#how-to-connect-a-node) and choose your environment.

 ### Claiming script